pinodo/Boxin/README.md

 Boxin is an indirect transaction management system, which manages the available slots and connects the seller and buyer.

-Technologies used: HTML, CSS, JavaScript, NodeJS, git.
+Technologies used: HTML, CSS, JavaScript, NodeJS, express, MySQL, git.